BhaveetKumar/nail-it/10_resources/reference/README_NEW_STRUCTURE.md

-# 🚀 Razorpay Interview Preparation Repository - Reorganized
+# 🚀 Razorpay Interview Preparation Repository - Reorganized Structure

 A comprehensive, well-organized collection of technical materials for software engineering interview preparation, with focus on Razorpay and fintech companies.